 Tapering down the nicotine content of your e-liquid is the advisable method to quit vaping, as it will minimize the mild withdrawal symptoms.
 In fact, some people do it naturally, as they find that they require lower nicotine out of their vape as time progresses.

 If you vape on commercial juices, gradually lowering the nicotine concentration is usually dictated by nicotine strength availability.
-Most juices come in strengths of 0, 3, 6, 12 mg, and sometimes 18 mg or 24 mg.
+Most regular nicotine juices come in strengths of 0, 3, 6, 12 mg, and sometimes 18 mg or 24 mg.
+Nicotine salt juices usually come in 10, 20, 35, and 50 mg.
 There are some factors to consider when gradually lowering the strength of your e-liquid.

 Going from a mouth to lung inhale to a direct lung inhale will have you consuming more nicotine per puff.
 If you want to eventually vape on zero nicotine, switching inhalation methods will skew your perceived nicotine intake.